Responding to your requests we have tried to make the website easier to navigate.

 - Patient Referral Form

-- A GP referral explanatory letter with full details of the condition the patient is being referred for plus relevant medical history (eg. ECG, bloods & histology reports etc)
+- A health professional referral explanatory letter with full details of the condition the patient is being referred for, plus relevant medical history (eg. ECG, bloods & histology reports etc).

 - A copy of a letter received from the relevant DHB declining surgery / an appointment dated within 6 months of referral to ARCH.

 - For opthalmology patients please download and complete the health questionnaire.

 Can all documenation please either be scanned and emailed to firstname.lastname@example.org or posted to Auckland Regional Charity Hospital, PO Box 301 314, Albany, North Shore City, Auckland, 0752